Family Food on the Table

 Notes

-Small ravioli: You can get very small, 1-inch or so square size ravioli and those will take about 7-8 minutes in the Air Fryer.
+Small ravioli: You can also get very small, 1-inch or so square size ravioli and those will take about 7-8 minutes in the Air Fryer.
 You’ll also likely need to do 3 batches to get a whole 9 ounce package cooked since they are so small.
 AND you’ll need to double the breading ingredients listed in the recipe above so you can get all the pieces well coated.

 Leftovers: Leftover fried ravioli, once cooled, can be stored in the refrigerator for up to 5 days.